 Next, it’s supposed to keep you full for a solid 4 hours, meaning you’re not eating until lunch.
 No mid-morning snacks, no running to the office kitchen when that email about donuts gets sent out, none of that.

 You’re supposed to feel aware and full the entire time.
 Remember, this is a type of intermittent fasting, which can be 12 hours or more, depending on when you last nommed on some food the night before.

 Asprey came across this concept in Nepal, where he tried yak-butter tea and then moseyed on back to Silicon Valley and adapted it to our caffeine obsession here in the states: coffee.
 He has a website where people bicker back and forth about the validity of it and whether adding a raw egg or protein is better for nipping cravings in the bud.
 Some of it’s funny, but mostly it’s just expensive.

 I am not a doctor.
 I am not a health professional.
+But guess what?
+Neither is Dave Asprey!
 What I am, however, is a writer with two Master degrees and access to the internet.
 What that comes down to is this: I’m really good at researching and compiling information.